hellerve/blog/wip/Scheme_Macros_I:_Modules.md

 ## Importing

 Now we come to the part that makes this system actually usable: importing.
-Importing is just a simple abstraction over retrieving the function(s) we stored earlier and binding it to the appropriate name.
-There is a renaming import and a non-renaming import in our API, let's define the renaming import
+Importing is simple: we retrieve the functions we stored earlier and bind them to the appropriate name.
+There is a renaming import and a non-renaming import in our API, let's define the renaming import first:
-first:

 ```
 (define-syntax import